By: Nick Woodson

 Here are some useful tips when citing your unrelated experience on the resume:

-- Illustrate how your experience will contribute to the company’s growth – For example, you have been working in the call center industry for five years now and want to apply as a junior advertising specialist.
-How can you possibly apply in a position that is a far cry from your previous work?
+- Illustrate how your experience will contribute to the company’s growth.
+For example, you have been working in the call center industry for five years now and want to apply as a junior advertising specialist.
+How can you possibly apply in a post that is a far cry from your previous work?